tigoe/display-examples/readme.md

 Display technologies range from multi-segment LEDs through high-resolution, full-color displays.
 The major ones are detailed below.

 **Multi-Segment LED display** - There are many models of multi-segment LED displays, including the classic 7-segment LEDs, alphanumeric displays, dot-matrix diplays, bar graph displays, RGB LEDs, and others.
 What these share in common is that they will have either a common-cathode or common-anode structure.
 Common cathode LEDs have multiple anodes, one for each LED segment, and one cathode for all. common anode LEDs have a single anode and multiple cathode for all the segments.
 Driving these displays requires a control pin for each LED segment.
 They are usually driven by a multiplexer or LED driver, which can provide both a common interface for all the LEDs (such as an SPI or I2C interface), and a controlled current supply for all the LEDs.

+[Broadcom/Avago's HCMS-29xx display](avagoDisplay.md) is multi-segment LED display that has several 5-7 LED matrices with a synchronous serial interface.
+It has the smallest visibly discrete LEDs in its display that I have encountered.

 **LCD** - Liquid crystal display.
 LCDs are made up of long-chain molecules in a state between crystal and liquid.
 When a charge is applied, the molecules align, acting as a polarizer.
 When paired with a second polarizer, they can either block light or allow it to pass through, appearing either light or dark.
 A grid of these can form a single-color display.
 Liquid crystals do not emit light, so a backlight is required to light them up.
 They come im low-resolution, passive-matrix displays which are usually monochrome or higher-resolution, active-matrix screens which have higher resolution and are usually full color.